grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 | 2023-01-01 12:30:00 | 15    |
 | 2023-01-01 12:45:00 | 8     |

-- With X Bucket set to 'Size: 15m' and Y Bucket as 'Linear', the histogram would organize values into time intervals of 15 minutes on the x-axis and linearly on the y-axis.
+- With X Bucket set to 'Size: 15m' and Y Bucket as 'Linear', the histogram organizes values into time intervals of 15 minutes on the x-axis and linearly on the y-axis.
-- For X Bucket as 'Count: 2' and Y Bucket as 'Logarithmic (base 10)', the histogram would group values into buckets of two on the x-axis and use a logarithmic scale on the y-axis.
+- For X Bucket as 'Count: 2' and Y Bucket as 'Logarithmic (base 10)', the histogram groups values into buckets of two on the x-axis and use a logarithmic scale on the y-axis.

-Enhance your data representation by leveraging histogram transformations for insightful visualizations over time.

 ### Histogram